Global Health Track

 Improving global public health through leadership, service, and the dissemination of knowledge

 The Global Health track is designed to educate innovative and effective public health professionals in the development and management of effective global health initiatives, to contribute to sound public health policies and practices, and to engage in meaningful partnerships with communities.

 Students in the Global Health track work closely with the faculty and staff of the Vanderbilt Institute for Global Health (VIGH).

 - Bachelor’s, master’s, or doctoral degree

 - At least two years of relevant, post-undergraduate professional experience working in a low-resource setting or with international populations in the U.S. strongly preferred

-In addition to the core public health coursework (Epidemiology, Biostatistics, Social and Behavioral Science, Environmental Science, and Health Services Administration), courses include Foundations of Global Health, Essential Skills in Global Health, Leadership, Policy and Management in Global Health, and Global Health Ethics.
+In addition to the core public health coursework (Epidemiology, Biostatistics, Social and Behavioral Science, Environmental Science, and Health Services Administration), courses include Foundations of Global Health, Essential Skills in Global Health, and Leadership, Policy and Management in Global Health. ►Click here to view course requirements.

 As part of the 400-hour public health practicum, students in the Global Health track may work in an international low-resource setting, or with international populations in the U.S. Previous practicum placements have included: